5 Steps to Create the Perfect Outline

 - Organize Your Main Ideas.
 The goal of this step is to rearrange the list of ideas that you came up with in Step 2, putting them in an order that will make sense to you and the reader.
 There are many different strategies for organizing your ideas, and these will vary depending on the type of essay you are writing.
 Some common organizational structures are cause and effect, classification, chronological and process.
 Once you have put your ideas in order, you’re well on your way to developing the structure of your essay.

-- Flesh Out Your Main Points.
+- Flush Out Your Main Points.
 After you have decided on the order of your main points, you’ll want to add some relevant content to help support each main idea.
 Your goal in this step is to expand upon your original ideas so that your reader has a better understanding of each point.
 You can add more detail to each concept by including examples, quotes, facts, theories or personal anecdotes.
 While this step may seem tedious, it will make your drafting process much easier.
 You’ll save time in the long run because your paper will be more logical and focused and your ideas will be fully developed.

 - Review and Adjust.
 Most people would think that after step four your outline is done, but that is not the case.
 Writing is a repetitive process, and all good writers continue to review and revise their essay until they feel it is the best it can possibly be.
-The same goes for an outline; it should be like a road map that you use to direct your essay exactly where you want it to go.
+The same goes for an outline; it should be like a roadmap that you use to direct your essay exactly where you want it to go.
 Make sure that you’ve included all of your ideas and established the connections between each of your main points.

 Although outlining may seem like a long process, it will make the writing process a much easier experience.
 Once you have your outline completed, all the hard work is done.
 You’re ready to start putting your ideas into full sentences and writing a logical, well-developed essay.

-Brandon Ramey, a Marketing Intern at Herzing University, is currently a junior college student studying a degree in Business Marketing.
+Brandon Ramey, Marketing Intern at Herzing University, is currently a junior college student studying a degree in Business Marketing.
 Once he graduates, Brandon aspires to go back to graduate school for an MBA in Marketing.